High-dimensional inference on jumps in nonparametric time series regression models: Introduction

+Our paper is related to three strands of literature.
+First, our approach can be viewed as an extension of the MOSUM change-point methodology, see for example \cite{eichinger2018mosum}, to the nonparametric regression case with latent covariates.
+The whitening phenomenon in our work arises from \emph{covariate localization}, in contrast to the temporal localization in the previous MOSUM literature, and it operates on data with strong cross-sectional dependence.
+More broadly, our work belongs to the nonparametric literature on detecting jumps in regression and trend functions \citep{muller1999discontinuous,muller1999multivariate,qiu1998discontinuous,spokoiny1998estimation}, which mostly focuses on independent and identically distributed settings; we generalize this line of work to heterogeneous, high-dimensional time series with general spatio-temporal dependence.
+Also related is the literature on inference for smooth nonparametric trends in time series \citep{chen2018testing,gao2024time,karmakar2022simultaneous,zhang2012inference}, which by contrast does not address discontinuities.

+Second, our results contribute to the literature on high-dimensional Gaussian approximation.
+The maxima of high-dimensional sums and their bootstrap counterparts have been studied by \cite{chernozhukov2013gaussian}, \cite{chernozhukov2015comparison}, \cite{zhang2017gaussian} and \cite{chernozhukov2019inference}, among others.
+These results are not directly applicable in our setting, which features non-identically distributed and spatio-temporally dependent localized statistics together with latent variables; a central methodological contribution of our paper is a Gaussian approximation result tailored to this setting, in which the limiting covariance structure is asymptotically diagonal owing to the localization.

+Third, our framework relates to threshold and homogeneity analysis for high-dimensional time series data, see e.g.\ \citet{massacci2022high}, \citet{barassi2023threshold} and \citet{su2018identifying}.
+This literature is largely parametric, whereas our nonparametric approach is robust to misspecification of the mean and jump functions; in particular, our test for homogeneity provides, to our knowledge, the first uniform test for the homogeneity of nonparametric jump effects across a high-dimensional time series.

-{ The rest of the paper is organized as follows.
-Section \ref {sec:model} provides the model setup and the practical steps of the testing procedure.
-Section \ref{sec:theorem} presents the assumptions and delivers the main theorems.
-In Section \ref{sec:simulation} we provide some Monte Carlo simulation results.
-Section \ref{sec:conclusion} concludes.
-The Online Supplement contains the proofs of all results, some additional simulation results, and empirical applications. }
+The rest of the paper is organized as follows.
+Section \ref{sec:model} provides the model setup and the practical steps of the testing procedure.
+Section~\ref{sec:theorem} presents the assumptions and the main theorems: Theorem~\ref{thm:ga} establishes the Gaussian approximation for the existence test, Theorem~\ref{thm:homotesting} the analogue for the homogeneity test, and Theorem~\ref{thm:unknown} the extension to unknown threshold locations, with Theorem~\ref{consistency} giving consistency of the estimated thresholds.
+In Section \ref{sec:simulation} we provide simulation results.\footnote{The code for our method is available in the R package \texttt{hdthreshold}, with an illustration accessible at \url{https://rpubs.com/Lk1110/1259698}.} The paper concludes in Section \ref{sec:conclusion}.
+The Supplementary Materials include additional theorems, proofs of all results, extra simulation outcomes, and two empirical applications.